adamsilver/fdpb/01-Register.md

 ### Do we need to ask for their first and last name?

-Why do we need someones name to give them the ability to register?
-We don't, we just need a secure way for them to login and a means to communicate to them.
-An email and password suffices.
+Why do we the user's name to register?
+We don't.
+We just need a secure way for them to login and a line of communication to manage their account.
+An email and password is enough.

-If we do need their name for a specific reason later on, then we should ask for it later on too and justify to ourselves and to them why we're asking for it.
+If we do need their name for a specific reason, then it's okay to include it.
+Or it might be better to ask for it later when it's more relevant to ask for it.
+Perhaps during checkout when providing a delivery address.

-Removing it here reduces the size of the form by half, and will almost certainly improve conversion.
+Removing it here halves the size of the form and will almost certainly improve conversion.
 A simple question, a simple answer and a better experience.

 ### Do we need to ask for a password?